draconiandeveloper/Buoy/README.md

 # HLS:Reborn

 HLS:Reborn is a mod manager designed for WEBFISHING using GDWeave.
+Based on the ill-fated original Hook, Line, and Sinker

 ## Features
 - Easy mod installation and management